-Google announces incognito mode for Maps
+Google announces Incognito mode for Maps

-At I/O 2019, Google announced an incognito mode for Google Maps.
-When it’s enabled, places you search for and navigate to won’t be linked to your account.
+At I/O 2019, Google announced an incognito mode for Google Maps, inspired by the Chrome browser’s feature of the same name.

 It’s as easy as tapping through your profile picture: You’ll see a toggle to turn it on or off.
+And when it’s enabled, places you search for and navigate to won’t be linked to your account.

 Incognito mode will come to other Google apps and services, including YouTube and Google Search, later this year.
-In YouTube, it’ll build on the incognito search tool Google introduced in YouTube last year.
+In YouTube, it’ll build on the Incognito search tool Google introduced in YouTube last year.

 Additionally, Google says it’ll make it easier to tap into data controls.